Huegoxaga/notes/python/tools-and-packages.md

 - It is a virtual environment tool that can replace `virtualenv`.
 - [Click here](https://docs.conda.io/projects/conda/en/latest/commands.html) for complete command reference.
 - By default anaconda is installed under a user's folder and it is only available for one user, [Click Here](https://docs.anaconda.com/anaconda/install/multi-user/) to see how to perform a multi-user installation
+- Anaconda is larger and comes with a vast array of pre-installed packages, while Miniconda is smaller and only includes Conda and Python
 - Environments separate projects to run with certain packages and python version installed in this environment.
   - The `base` environment is the default environment that has up-to-date python and all anaconda packages installed inside.
   - Packages installed in `base` will share with other environment as alias